 5. Culture Inside – It is a gallery based social network that includes space for artists’ to add artworks, artist statements, biography and an art blog.
 Random though but it is a great tool to meet and explore other artists’ and their work and showcase your own.

 6. Artreview – Art lovers often network through this wonderful website that mostly includes collectors, curators, artists and art galleries as members.
 While artists can create their online portfolio, video files, audio clips and blogs, other members can review these pieces.
 Young artists can keep track of several exhibitions through the Art Calendar option and participate in regular panel discussions on this forum.

 7. Dribbble – Young artists make the most of their skills by uploading their pieces of work on Dribbble.
 Instead of a regular video or audio upload, Dribbble encourages creative professionals to upload random snapshots or trailers of works in progress to receive opinions and feedback from fellow artists.
 However, only visual designers and artists researching in this domain can benefit from this networking medium.

 8. Artslant – Every artist can avail the advantages of networking through Artslant for free.
 It does not charge any membership fee and allows an artist to create a profile along with an unlimited slideshow of his artistic talent and a personal blog.
 Millions of art buyers regularly buy and sell art on Artwork which displays a large scale of artistic creation.

 Online networking mediums are hence, emerging platforms made up of diverse and talented professionals from all over the world.
-It is this space where the online artist community get closer to create a supportive environment that attract curators, promote works of art and facilitate retail.
+It is this space where the online artist community gets closer to create a supportive environment that attracts curators, promotes works of art, and facilitates retail.